 Do you enjoy writing or reading poetry?
 Most of the posts on Big Sky Buckeye are poetry, but I also share short stories, photography, and a few surprises along the way.
 You are invited to sit a spell and find something you like.
 I enjoy sharing my curiosity through my writing.
 You are welcome to like, comment, follow, share, or reblog a post.

 Many of you enjoy photography (either your own or someone else’s).
-This winter photo (taken during a past February trip to Montana) brings an invitation to join skiers on Big Sky Resort’s Lone Mountain.
-Check out the new photograph added on January 13 in the Photo Gallery.
+A mid-February winter walk at a nearby nature park provides a discovery on a creek.
+Check out the new photograph added on February 26 in the Photo Gallery.

 Here’s my Baker’s Dozen, featuring 13 of my recent writings from the past couple of weeks.
 Each post is linked to take you right to its location.
 Other poems and writings can be found in the archives, which will be updated frequently with past selections.
 Enjoy!